 Ten Landlord Legal Mistakes to Avoid

 Being a landlord is a complicated endeavor.
-Not only do you have to worry about the usual headaches like leaky pipes and broken dishwashers, but there are extensive legal requirements that are waiting to trip you up.
 Here is a list of the ten most common legal mistakes that landlords make, and tips on how to avoid falling into these traps yourself.

 Asking Discriminating Questions